-I'm going to wrap up this chapter by showing you a practical example built…using the dominant PIs we looked at so far, to implement a Cafe menu where…a user can take a look at prices of items on a Menu, and figure…out what their bill will be before they even come over and eat with us.…So let's double-click on JoesCafe.html and bring this up…in the browser, and you can see that this is…a Menu of items for some fictional cafe that I made up.…And if we scroll down here, you can see that there's…some controls for calculating a bill, and here's a text box.…
+- [Instructor] I'm going to wrap up this chapter…by showing you a practical example,…built using the DOM APIs that we have looked at so far…to implement a cafe menu where a user can take a look…at prices of items on a menu,…and figure out what their bill will be…before they ever come over and eat with us.…So let's bring up JoesCafe.html in the Browser.…So I'll go up to the system,…and let's go ahead and bring this up in Firefox.…All right, and so you can see that this…is a menu of items for some fictional cafe.…

 - What is XML?

 - Discovering and creating document content

 - Manipulating XML content using XPath and XSLT